Manamama-Gemini-Cloud-AI-01/gemini-cli_modding_and_bug_solving/editing_tools_test_suite.md

     *   The TUI displays an `edit_file` tool call with `dryRun=True`.
     *   A clear, `git`-style diff of the proposed changes is presented for pre-approval.
     *   The file `test_case_edit_file_dryrun.md` remains unchanged on disk.
+*   **Actual Result:** Worked as expected.
+The TUI showed the `edit_file` tool call with `dryRun=True`, a clear diff, and prompted for "Apply this change?".
+The file remained unchanged on disk.
+*   **Informal Observation:** All looks as expected.
+User accepts the tool usage, but notes it is non-interactive later (no added QC step).

 ### Test Case 5: `edit_file` (Execution - Apply Changes)